-Introduction to Philosophy (ON CYCLE- Will be offered in 2020-2021)
+Introduction to Philosophy (OFF CYCLE- Not offered until 2022-2023)

 Whereas other disciplines hope to discover fact, Philosophy is the search for truth.
-Philosophy relies on open-minded thinking, the composition of rational arguments, and positive communication.
+Philosophy relies on openminded thinking, the composition of rational arguments, and positive communication.
 This course will familiarize students with a general understanding of the big questions in the field of Philosophy, impart and understanding of the most important philosophers from each field, and teach students to apply various argumentative principles to in class discussion of the big questions.